ibm-cloud-docs/watsonxdata/lnative_spk_lab.md

 ### Create Jupyter Notebooks
 {: #dev_lab_02}

+1. From Visual Studio Code, click the Spark lab.
+A new window opens.

+1. Install the `Jupyter` extension in the new Spark lab window to work with Jupyter Notebooks.
-1. In the **Explorer** window, from the **Extensions** menu, browse for the `Jupyter` extension (You can also find it from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)) and install the extension.
+   From the **Extensions** menu in the new Spark lab window, browse for the `Jupyter` (You can also find it from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)) and install the extension.

-   Make sure that you install the extension from the **Explorer** window and not from the Visual Studio Code window where you installed the Spark lab.
+   Make sure that you install the `Jupyter` extension from the new Spark lab window.
    {: note}

-1. In the **Explorer** window, click **New File**.
+1. In the **Explorer** page, click **New File**.
 You get a **New File** prompt with the following file types:
    * **Text File** : Select to create a text file.
    * **Python File** : Select to create a Python application.
    * **Jupyter Notebook** : Select to create a Jupyter Notebook file.

-   You can also create a new Jupyter Notebook file by typing the name of the file with the extension `.ipynb` or drag and drop the existing notebook to the **Explorer** window.
+   You can also create a new Jupyter Notebook file by typing the name of the file with the extension `.ipynb` or drag and drop the existing notebook to the **Explorer** page.
    {: note}

 1. Select **Jupyter Notebook**.
 A new `.ipynb` file opens.
 You can start working on the Jupyter Notebook file and save it later.